itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 To combine them with the correct cartographic projection we'll use the _gdalwarp_ function, part of the [Geospatial Data Abstraction Library](http://www.gdal.org/), an open-source package for manipulating geospatial data formats.

-Step 1 was to create the raster.
-I used tiled GeoTiffs from the SRTM project, downloading four tiles that completed a map of Costa # Rica.
-To combine the tiff files into a single raster with the correct projection and dimensions, I used gdalwarp:

 <style>
 #command_table {
   border: none;